itsok2cry/SBA-React/README.md

 Currently the random button is not working fully and only gives you a random anime from a list of like seven shows

-The app was built using REACT,css,Redux,Javascript.
+The app was built using HTML,CSS,REACT,Redux,Javascript.